yungdai/UIExpandableCVCellKit/README.md

 - Add this line to your viewDidAppear(_ animated:) delegate function: collectionView.isScrollEnabled = (isCellOpen) ? false : true

-  This will ensure when you swap between apps, that the scrolling is set to the correct setting when you swap betweena apps
+  This will ensure when you swap between apps, that the scrolling is set to the correct setting when you swap between apps

 - in collectionView(_ collectionView:, cellForItemAt indexPath:) dequeue your cell and then create the ExpandedCellViewModel and pass it to the cell using the ExpandableCVCellProtocol.configure(with: ExpandedCellViewMode) function, this will help the cell configure itself with all the settings it needs to function

-- in collectionView(_ collectionView:, didSelectItemAt indexPath:) ensure that you check if isCellOpened is false, so that you can run the animateCellOpen() function from the cell that impliments ExpandableCVCellProtocol
+- in collectionView(_ collectionView:, didSelectItemAt indexPath:) impliment animateCellOpen(indexPath:) inside that delegate function to allow the cell to open properly.
+This is a manadatory implimentation.

 <b>UICollectionViewCell:</b>